DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

 > question often changes your approach entirely.
 Here, we move from a
 > simple list comparison to a task that requires **merging datasets** to
 > align detailed records across tables.
 That’s why understanding and
-> reframing the problem should always come before coding.
+> framing the problem should always come before coding.

 #### Theoretical Detour: Merging Datasets